h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 ![train-set-drop-name-column](assets/train-set-drop-name-column.jpg)

 The *survived* attribute was selected because, as an insurance company, we want to know what attributes can contribute to passengers' survival.
 Knowing these attributes from the perspective of an insurance company can be beneficial because it can give the insurance company a good idea of how to manage the rate of insurances.
-Your experiment page should look similar to the one below; these are the system suggestions base on the data selected to train this model:
+Your experiment page should look similar to the one below; these are the system suggestions based on the data selected to train this model:

 ![experiment-settings](assets/experiment-settings.jpg)